 It's known that the Vikings worshipped many gods.
 This may go some way to explain why some were so quick to adopt the concept of a Christian god.
 Let's look into what we know – and what we think – in more detail.

 The Old Norse beliefs

 There isn't a great deal of evidence of Old Norse paganism as very little was written down.
-Rooted in rituals and oral tradition, Old Norse was fully integrated into everyday life.
+Rooted in rituals and oral tradition, Norse mythology and beliefs were fully integrated into everyday life.